betesh/open_market/README.md

   # It is highly recommended to pass a carrier_id.
 If you don't, the openmarket gem will make an extra API call to look up the carrier before sending the message.
   carrier_id: 788,

+  # If you don't want to the short_code you configured above, provide another short_code to send to:
+  short_code: 33333,

   # By default, OpenMarket re-attempts delivery for 3 days.
 To make OpenMarket give up and report it as a failure sooner, pass a number of minutes you would like to retry for:
   minutes_to_retry: 120, # 2 hours